-Nepal's RSP party of Balendra Shah wins majority: election commission
+Nepal's RSP party of Balendra Shah wins majority: Election commission

 "A letter has been sent to the concerned political parties today to select the names of the candidates, and submit them to the Commission within three days," Bhattarai said.

-The vote was the first since deadly September 2025 youth anti-corruption protests toppled the government.
+The vote was the first since the deadly September 2025 youth anti-corruption protests toppled the government.

 The demonstrations, under a loose Gen Z banner, began over a brief social media ban but quickly tapped into broader grievances over corruption and a struggling economy.